 - any single adult,

-- jointly by a husband and wife, or
+- jointly by a husband and wife, (or a same sex couple), or

 - either the husband or wife, if the other person is a parent of the child.